hannesdelbeke/brain/PKM/Obsidian/STYLE improve callout formatting.md

-the default formatting is inconsistent in Obsidian, add to [[Obsidian improvements]] This note won't look the same in the WebView, inspect it in Obsidian
+the default formatting is inconsistent in Obsidian This note won't look the same in the WebView, inspect it in Obsidian !

 sample text sample text sample text sample text sample text sample text